Kaminoatowo/Dashboard-call-center/README.md

 1. Create a Pivot table with `response_time` as rows and `id` as values

 2. Make a bar chart with the data

+### Implement the Filter function

+The filter function enables me to filter for different dimensions

+1. Click on one of the chart, e.g. the Daily trend

+2. Choose "insert slicer" and select the fields, e.g. `state`, `call_center`, `csat_score`, `sentiment`

+3. Place slicers on the page

+4. I want to connect the slicers to the other tables: right click on the slicer and select "report connections", then select all of the pivot tables

+5. Repeat previous point for every slicer

 ## Other info